Soft Coated Wheaten Terrier vs Spanish Mastiff: Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Soft Coated Wheaten Terrier and Spanish Mastiff.
 Soft Coated Wheaten Terrier has low (single coat) grooming needs, while Spanish Mastiff requires high maintenance.
 Professional grooming costs reflect these differences: Soft Coated Wheaten Terrier owners typically spend $0-$200 annually on grooming, compared to $400-$800 for Spanish Mastiff.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+The at-home grooming stack: brushing, bathing, nail care, dental care.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners